 - Night Elf

 - Their Shadowmeld ability has its uses while leveling or PvPing, such as lurking in wait for unsuspecting targets.
 In instances and raids it will drop the aggro you picked up until you unmeld.
 Hopefully the tank has picked the mob(s) up by then.
 (Popping out of hiding to blast away has definite PvP value. )

-- Being a bit harder to hit is also occasionally useful while leveling or in PvP.
+- Having a bit of harder to hit is also occasionally useful while leveling or in PvP.
 Also general movement is 2% faster.